 In 2015, our farm will have a Volunteer Coordinator.
 We are very excited about this plan for the continued success of our small farm.
 Details are still being developed for this important role and will be forth-coming on this website.

-Volunteer Sign-Up (the Sign-Up Genius website/link is not active yet – stay tuned!)
+Volunteer Sign-Up (the Sign-Up Genius website/link is now active)

 If your community group would like a tour (for example, we hosted the Ypsilanti Garden Club in July 2012), we’ll do our best to accommodate your group.
 However, please understand (1) that our market days and/or family obligations will always be our first priority and (2) we cannot control the weather.